I have created a fall home maintenance checklist that details the tasks you need to do in your home for fall!

 I don’t know about you, but I adore the coziness of a fire in the fireplace when it’s cold outside!
 But – this is one part of your home that you don’t want to mess around with when it comes to regular maintenance.
 Poor maintenance of a fireplace and chimney create a real fire hazard.

 If you have a wood burning fireplace, grab a flashlight and look up at the flue to make sure the damper opens and closes properly.
-Open the damper and look up into the flue to make sure it’s free of birds’ nests, branches and leaves, or other obstructions.
+Open the damper and look up into the flue to make sure it’s free of birds’ nests, branches and leaves, or other organic obstructions.
 Check the firebox for cracked or missing bricks and mortar.
 Your fireplace flue and chimney should be cleaned of creosote buildup every other year.

 Gas fireplaces need an annual inspection too.
 Debris and cobwebs can accumulate in the flue and chimney area and ceramic or faux logs can eventually deteriorate.
 It would be a good idea to call in a professional to check the gas lines and valves to make sure they are in proper working order.